nuchs/toys/hangman/notes/notes.md

 of words and then move on to selecting a random word from a file later.

-My project structure looks like this
+Starting off my project structure looks like this:

 ```
 $ tree